Monika Correa

 Monika Correa (née Sequeira; born 1938) is an Indian textile artist known for her experimental weaves.
 She is largely a self-taught weaver which has allowed her to break free from the inhibitions of an academically trained artist and explore the possibility of textile as a medium of art.

 Her textile creations are a part of leading collections at the Metropolitan Museum of Art, New York; Museum of Modern Art (MoMA), New York; Minneapolis Institute of Art, Minneapolis and Tate, London to name a few.

 Biography

 Monika has completed her B.Sc. in Microbiology from St. Xavier's College, Mumbai in 1958.
 Later, she married the notable Indian architect Charles Correa in 1961.
-They had two children, Nakul and Nandita.
+They had two children, Nakul and Nondita.

 In 1962, Monika had accompanied her husband when he was called to teach at the Massachusetts Institute of Technology (MIT).
 En route this trip, they traveled via Helsinki, Finland where she saw the traditional Rya & Ryijy rugs and was thoroughly impressed by them.
 This sparked Correa's interest and motivated her to learn weaving.
-Subsequently in America, she got a chance to meet Marianne Strengell through György Kepes, a painter and professor at MIT.
+Subsequently, in America, she got a chance to meet Marianne Strengell through György Kepes, a painter and professor at MIT.
 Former had then retired as the head of the textiles department from the Cranbrook Academy of Art.
 Strengell taught Correa the fundamentals of weaving and gave her a design of the loom when the latter was returning to India.